-On the Inx machines, your defaults should be such that you can do anything you want to a file you've created, while the rest of the world (including fellow group members) normally has read and, where appropriate, execute permission.
+On the Inx machines, your defaults should be such that you can do anything you want to a file you've created, while the rest of the world which removes all permissions from 'group' and 'others', effectively hiding the file/directory,

+(including fellow group members) normally has read and, where appropriate, execute permission.
 As the man page will tell you, you can either specify permissions in numeric (octal) form or symbolically.
 I prefer the latter.
 Some examples that should be useful to you include:

+'''

 % chmod go-rwx file_or_directory_to_hide

+'''